keboola/developers-docs/extend/generic-extractor/jobs/index.md

 }
 {% endhighlight %}

-The following two tables will be extracted:
+the following two tables will be extracted:

 Users: